-Low-level access refers to scissor lifts that typically have a lift height between 8 and 14 feet.
+Low-level access refers to mobile elevated work platforms (MEWPs) that typically have a lift height between 8 and 14 feet.
 In the construction industry, 19 foot scissor lifts are considered the standard indoor work platform.
-We've selected 7 primary reasons you should consider using low-level scissor lifts on your next construction project.
+We've selected 7 primary reasons you should consider using low-level access lifts on your next construction project.

-7 Reasons Low-Level Scissor Lifts Belong on Your Next Jobsite
+7 Reasons Low-Level Access Lifts Belong on Your Next Jobsite

-90 percent of jobs typically reserved for 19 foot scissor lifts could be completed with a low-level access scissor lift
+90 percent of jobs typically reserved for 19 foot scissor lifts could be completed with a low-level access lifts.

 Weight also becomes a key factor if you're building in an area that is no stranger to seismic activity.
 Buildings constructed to flex with environmental influence will require scissor lifts with lower floor load pressures than what 19 foot scissor lifts can provide.

-Hy-Brid Low-Level Scissor Lifts are more compact than 19 foot scissor lifts and even other low-level scissor lifts.
+Hy-Brid Lifts low-level access lifts are more compact than 19 foot scissor lifts and even other low-level scissor lifts.
 The compact dimensions and stowed height enables them to fit through standard door frames and inside standard elevators, making jobsite navigation a breeze.

-Hy-Brid Scissor lifts have a lower stowed height compared to other scissor lifts.
+Hy-Brid Lifts have a lower stowed height compared to other scissor lifts.
 It's so low, folded rails are not needed.
 By not having to fold down rails every time you go through a doorway or into an elevator, you're increasing productivity exponentially.

 90% of the time the extra 5 to 6 feet of lift on the 19 foot scissor lift is not going to be utilized.
 That means that 90% of the time there is a risk for overhead crush hazard.

-Hy-Brid Low-Level Scissor Lifts are also built with wider pins which decrease scissor sway and provide a more stable work platform.
+Hy-Brid Lifts low-level access lifts are also built with wider pins and more rigid scissor stack, which decrease scissor sway and provide a more stable work platform.

 Greater lift capacity

 Most 19 foot scissor lifts have a lift capacity around 500 lbs.
-Low-level scissor lifts are capable of lifting up to 750 lbs and have enough platform space for 2 occupants with tools and materials.
+Hy-Brid Lifts PS-1030 is capable of lifting up to 750 lbs and has enough platform space for 2 occupants with tools and materials.
 That translates to less trips up and down and increased productivity.

 Significantly lower entry heights

 Did you know a large number of the injuries associated with aerial lifts are from exiting the lift incorrectly?
-Most low-level scissor lifts have one-step entry making it easier to enter and exit safely.
+Hy-Brid Lifts have one or two step entry heights making it easier to enter and exit safely.

 The power zone for lifting extends from mid-thigh to mid-chest and is where arms and legs can lifts the most with the least amount of effort.
 When loading heavy tools and materials into most low-level scissor lifts, the arms stay in the power zone.
 The platform on 19 foot scissor lifts is high enough in the stowed position that workers arms extend into the danger zone when loading them, increasing the risk of injury.